blog posts

 • Unknown monopoly traffic

-Send traffic on the Port Mirroring activation time switch
+Send traffic to the Port Mirroring activation time switch

-As mentioned, Traffic Switch sends traffic to only the destination you need to send.
+As mentioned, the traffic switch only sends traffic to the destination you must send it to.

-To be able to access Unicast packages, an additional feature is needed in the switch.
-SPAN property.
-As shown below, with this feature, the traffic between the two ports in the stream can be copied to another port to be used by Sniffer and the monitoring system.
-This particular port is called SPAN.
+An additional feature is needed in the switch to access Unicast packages: the SPAN property.
+As shown below, with this feature, the traffic between the two ports in the stream can be copied to another port, called SPAN, to be used by Sniffer and the monitoring system.

 Switched Port Analyzer (SPAN)